Using a geometric lens to find k disjoint shortest paths: The Key Concepts behind our Polynomial-Time Algorithm

 \section{The Key Concepts behind our Polynomial-Time Algorithm}

-In this section, we describe our approach to solve \kDSP in polynomial-time for any fixed~$k$.
-As a warm-up, we start with sketching an algorithm for \DSP{2} that is based on the same approach.
+In this section, we describe our approach to solve \kDSP{} in polynomial-time for any fixed~$k$.
+As a warm-up, we start with sketching an algorithm for \DSP{2} based on the same approach.

-\paragraph{Solving \DSP{2} in the plane.}
+\subparagraph*{Solving \DSP{2} in the plane.}

 Before describing the algorithm, we show the central geometric idea behind it.
-Recall that we want to find two shortest paths~$P_1$ and~$P_2$ from~$s_1$ to~$t_1$ and~$s_2$ to~$t_2$ respectively.
+Recall that we want to find two shortest paths~$P_1$ and~$P_2$ from~$s_1$ to~$t_1$ and from~$s_2$ to~$t_2$, respectively.
 We now arrange the vertices on a 2-dimensional grid where the first coordinate of each vertex is the distance to~$s_1$ and the second coordinate the distance to~$s_2$; see left side of \cref{fig:diamond-introduction} for an example graph with the corresponding coordinates and the right side for an arrangement of the vertices in a grid with a continuous drawing of the paths (drawing straight lines between points occurring in the paths).

-Clearly, with two breadth-first searches from~$s_1$ and~$s_2$ we can compute the coordinates of all vertices in linear time.
+Clearly, with two breadth-first searches from~$s_1$ and~$s_2$, we can compute the coordinates of all vertices in linear time.
 Note that there might be multiple vertices with the same coordinates.
 However, at most one vertex per coordinate can be part of a shortest $s_1$-$t_1$- or $s_2$-$t_2$-path.

+This arrangement of the vertices allows the following simple geometric observation: The drawing of each shortest $s_1$-$t_1$-path has to be within a rectangle with angles of $45^\circ$ to the coordinate axes and with corner points~$s_1$ and~$t_1$ (see red and blue rectangles in the right side of \cref{fig:diamond-introduction}).
+As a consequence, shortest paths that have to stay within two disjoint such rectangles cannot intersect.
+We use this argument extensively in the subsequently sketched algorithm.

-We assume that the drawings of~$P_1$ and~$P_2$ cross as displayed in the right side of \cref{fig:diamond-introduction} (the non-crossing case is easier to deal with).
-Our algorithm solving \DSP{2} in this case is as follows: We distinguish whether the intersection of the drawings of $P_1$ and $P_2$ contain a point with integer coordinates (that is, our algorithm tries both possibilities).
+We first assume that the drawings of~$P_1$ and~$P_2$ cross as displayed in the right side of \cref{fig:diamond-introduction} (the other case is significantly easier to deal with and we will explain it when describing the full algorithm for \kDSP).
+Therein, we distinguish whether the intersection of the drawings of~$P_1$ and~$P_2$ contain a point with integer coordinates or not, that is, our algorithm tries to find solutions for both cases.